-SCHEDULE A GENERAL REQUIREMENTS
+'SCHEDULE A'

-1. Definitions
+8. Definitions

-- 1.1.
-"Early retirement" is where an employee accepts an early retirement package in exchange for voluntarily terminating their employment with an agency. - 1.2.
-"Redundancy" is the situation where a position or function becomes redundant as a result of workplace change and this leads to a decision by the chief executive to terminate the employee's employment. - 1.3.
-"Retrenchment" is the termination of employment of an employee whose position is redundant and for whom it has been determined that continued actions to secure a permanent placement are no longer appropriate. - 1.4.
-"Severance payment period" is the period of time which equates to the payment of the severance payment expressed in weeks (note this period of time does not include recreation leave, long service leave, the notice period or if applicable the incentive payment). - 1.5.
-"Week's pay" means the ordinary time rate of pay for the employee concerned.
+- 8.1 "Early retirement" is where an employee accepts an early retirement package in exchange for voluntarily terminating their employment with an agency. - 8.2 "Redundancy" is the situation where a position or function becomes redundant as a result of workplace change and this leads to a decision by the chief executive to terminate the employee's employment. - 8.3 "Retrenchment" is the termination of employment of an employee whose position is redundant and for whom action to support employment security under the directive relating to supporting employees affected by workplace change has been reasonably exhausted. - 8.4 "Severance payment period" is the period of time which equates to the payment of the severance payment expressed in weeks (note this period of time does not include recreation leave, long service leave, the notice period or if applicable the incentive payment). - 8.5 "Week's pay" means the ordinary time rate of pay for the employee concerned.
 The following amounts are excluded from the calculation of the ordinary time rate of pay: overtime, penalty rates, disability allowances, shift allowances, fares and travelling time allowances and any other ancillary payments.

-2. Early retirement
+9. Early retirement

-- 2.1.
-The chief executive may offer early retirement to employees where the scheme is approved by the Commissioner of Taxation. - (a) The scheme must satisfy the legislative requirement that all employees who comprise such a class of employees as the Commissioner of Taxation approves may participate in the scheme; and - (b) The scheme must be implemented with a view to rationalising or reorganising the agency's business operations; and - (c) Before the early retirement scheme is implemented the Commissioner of Taxation must have issued written approval of the early retirement scheme. - 2.2.
-Allegations or findings of unsatisfactory performance or conduct due to any cause are not grounds for offering an employee an early retirement package. - 2.3.
-The chief executive must establish the bona fides of each early retirement scheme and ensure that the relevant income tax provisions are complied with. - 2.4.
-If applicable, the chief executive must ensure that the provisions of the directive relating to employees requiring placement are met and notification is provided to the relevant Australian Government department whose primary function is helping unemployed people find work.
+- 9.1 The chief executive may offer early retirement to employees where the scheme is approved by the Commissioner of Taxation. - 9.2 The scheme must satisfy the legislative requirement that all employees who comprise such a class of employees as the Commissioner of Taxation approves may participate in the scheme; and - 9.3 The scheme must be implemented with a view to rationalising or reorganising the agency's business operations1; and - 9.4 Before the early retirement scheme is implemented the Commissioner of Taxation must have issued written approval of the early retirement scheme. - 9.5 Allegations or findings of unsatisfactory performance or conduct due to any cause are not grounds for offering an employee an early retirement package. - 9.6 The chief executive must establish the bona fides of each early retirement scheme and ensure that the relevant income tax provisions are complied with. - 9.7 If applicable, the chief executive must ensure that the provisions of the directive relating to supporting employees affected by workplace change and sections 90 and 90A of the Industrial Relations Act 1999 are met including consultation with employee organisations and notification is provided to the relevant Australian Government department whose primary function is helping unemployed people find work.